 - The Rose of Versailles manga.

-- The mayor's secretary does this while running away from Ninamori.
+- The mayor's secretary does this while running away from a horde of paparazzi surrounding Ninamori's house.

 - Haruko briefly goes into this mode when chasing the Monster of the Week.
 Of course, since the animation is very good in this show, it was instead done for comedic effect.